 The Group maintains a risk register which records all the key risks which are relevant to the Group.
 Identified risks are assigned to risk owners who ensure that the mitigation controls remain effective.
 The principal risks to which the Group is exposed and the current Board assessment of each risk is set out in the chart below:

-- 1 Strategic and Business Risks
+- Strategic and Business Risks

 - 2 Regulatory and Legal Risks

 - 3 Macroeconomic Risk

 - 4 Investment Risk

-- 5 Operational Risk
+- 6 Financial Risk

+- Before controls

 - After controls